-Male / Female Southern California Gender Ratios: New York, Boston, Philadelphia, Baltimore, Washington D.C.
+Male to Female Gender Ratios, East Coast: New York City (NYC), Boston, Philadelphia, Baltimore, Washington D.C.

 Match.com is one of the early pioneers of the online dating industry.
 With a straightforward approach to creating detailed profile, browsing matches and messaging individuals directly it quickly became a popular destination for singles looking for love online.

 Over the years, other entrants came on the scene changing the way singles approached dating apps.
 Syncing data from Facebook, uploading photos directly from your phone and quickly swiping on profiles made it popular among folks looking for something different.

 As such the demographics of Match.com started to change to reflect a migration of users to other apps as well as attracting those looking to elaborate more about their personality, those looking for something more serious than the implied hook-up and casual fling of Tinder as well as those not eager to go all in on mobile only dating sites.

 Back in October 2018 I took a look at the profiles listed on the site across some of the largest Northeastern cities in the United States to see what the demographics looked like for those new to the platform or curious to understand their competition or lack thereof.
 Below is a graphical representation of genders and ages.

 Looking at the demographics of the Northeastern cities of the United States on Match.com, it’s easy to see that many young guys gravitate to dating apps earlier than their female counterparts.
 Men are competing for a smaller pool of women in these markets and a lack of matches, replies or even profile views can lead to frustration, depression, or drastic efforts to get the attention from women.
 Layer on top of this the fact that Match.com is one of the few dating sites that requires people to pay for subscriptions to message others, frustration can kick in leaving many to wonder if their advances were rejected or if they were ever read at all.